ar-io/ar-io-sdk/examples/webpack/README.md

 };
 ```

-If you're project is using `moduleResolution: "nodenext"`, you can remove the polyfills from the webpack configuration and use named export for web - `@ar.io/sdk/web` - which includes the necessary polyfills.
+If you are using a bundler other than Webpack, you may need to include the necessary polyfills in a similar way.